rism-international/marcxml-tools/README.md

 Back in the terminal you put in the command

-ruby marcxml_filter.rb -i rism_130616_example.xml
+ruby marcxml_filter -i rism_130616_example.xml

 With „-i“ you determine the input file.
 The default output file is called „out.xml“.

 The command

-ruby marcxml_filter.rb -h
+ruby marcxml_filter -h

-will show you more options we'll discuss later.
+will show you more options that we'll discuss later.
 In your output file out.xml there are now data sets which contains US-CA in field 852.
 This means it contains data sets with US-CAe for example as well.
 The reason for this is that the record finder works with regular expression.
 If you only want "US-CA" and nothing more you need to write:

 852$a: "US-CA$"